NiklasRosenstein/slap/docs/src/commands/check.md

 ### `release`

-> The `ReleaseChecksPlugin` performs checks to validate that `shut release` can be used properly.
+> The `ReleaseChecksPlugin` performs checks to validate that `slam release` can be used properly.

 #### Check `release:version`